xquery/ml-utils/README.md

 ## Build and deploy

-This set of utilities should build on linux, osx and windows platforms.
+This set of utilities should build the application on linux, osx and windows platforms.

 ```
  cmake3 -DCMAKE_BUILD_TYPE=Debug -G "CodeBlocks - Unix Makefiles"
 ```

-to create release package
+and to create a release package
 ```
 cpack --config CPackConfig.cmake
 ```

+### Dependencies

+This project uses the following libs:

+* rapidjson: for json munging
+* gnuplot-cpp: for speaking to gnuplot
+* googletest: for testing

 ## Examples